-The cache should be chosen for its subtlety and durability so that the goods it contains remain well-preserved and secure.
+The goods contained in the cache need to remain well-preserved and secure.
 Pay close attention to detail when recording the location and surroundings of your cache, because you’ll need to easily access it when SHTF.

 Burying is one of the cheapest and most secure ways of preserving your valuables.
 Simply put, hiding your precious supplies under a mattress or in your socks will not protect them from tornadoes, fires, hurricanes or burglars.